Generic Name: ferrous sulfate (FER-us SUL-fate)

 - Fer-Gen-Sol drops may be squeezed directly from the dropper into the mouth, or may be mixed in water or fruit juice.
 Be sure to drink the entire dose.

-- Fer-Gen-Sol drops is absorbed better on an empty stomach but may be taken with food if it upsets your stomach.
+- Fer-Gen-Sol drops are absorbed better on an empty stomach but may be taken with food if it upsets your stomach.
 Some foods (eg, eggs, whole grain breads, cereal, dairy products, coffee, tea) may decrease the amount of iron absorbed by your body.
 Talk with your doctor about the best way to take Fer-Gen-Sol drops with food if it upsets your stomach.

 - If you take an antacid, a bisphosphonate (eg, alendronate), cefdinir, eltrombopag, methyldopa, penicillamine, a quinolone antibiotic (eg, ciprofloxacin), or a tetracycline antibiotic (eg, minocycline), ask your doctor or pharmacist how to take it with Fer-Gen-Sol drops.